 Not sure if this incident in India was due to flooding, or just some foolhardy driving.
 The whole successful effort to recover this long-wheelbase Mahindra was caught on video -- see Fishing for a Mahindra (1.4 MB QuickTime movie).

-Another natural disaster: the Jeep under the tree belonged to Brian Maglosky.
+Don't park under a tree in Ohio!
+The Jeep under this tree belonged to Brian Maglosky.
 It had a small block Chevy which he installed without cutting the front cross member.
 He says, "It was extremely good offroad and could literally idle up any hill.
 True story: I had just sold the Jeep.
 I had it parked next to the tree, and the tree fell on it.
 I called the guy and told him what happened and he still bought it."

 Rodrigo Salvini is going to need some water after this drive.
 He calls his 1954 Jeep "Jammin" after the Bob Marley song.
 He says, "Jammin is when you feel good vibrations inside, and when I'm in my Jeep I feel good and forget all the troubles especially the money!"